directus/directus/docs/reference/cli.md

 npx directus schema snapshot ./snapshot.yaml
 ```

+When generating a YAML formatted snapshot, you can pass a `--sortyaml` argument to sort the yaml alphabetically.
+A
+sorted yaml by alphabet won't look as pretty, but for large schemas it will help in comparing versions.

 #### Applying a Snapshot

 To make a different instance up to date with the latest changes in your data model, you can apply the snapshot.
 By